ossrs/srs-docs/src/pages/faq-srs-stack.md

 <a name='install-speedup'></a><br/><br/><br/>

-## Baota Installation of SRS is Very Slow
+## aaPanel Installation of SRS is Very Slow

 Some users have reported that overseas Baota installations are very slow, and accessing Alibaba Cloud's mirror is too slow.